What metrics should I be tracking for my maintenance inventory?

 - Kit accuracy for maintenance tasks (make sure technicians always have what they need for scheduled tasks)

-- PM schedule compliance (do you complete work orders on time?)
+- PM schedule compliance (and work order time tracking – do you complete work orders efficiently and on time?)

 - Value of receipt and issue transactions each day

 Ultimately, you want to streamline spending while also meeting your maintenance and operation requirements in order to get the most out of your MRO inventory.

 Now, how do you track all these different metrics?
 One way is with a CMMS.
 Some systems let you track the number of items you have in stock, how often they’re used, what they cost, and so forth.
 In addition, you can monitor schedule compliance by tracking preventive maintenance work orders.

 Depending on the scope of your software, you may have to handle some of these metrics separately.
 For example, while you might log specific numbers and values of items into your CMMS, you might need to track stock-outs, cycle count adjustments, and unaccounted spending elsewhere.

 As you track the data from your inventory, you’ll be able to analyze it to find where your inventory management is falling short.